 Join us at #NACCE2021 for a special EEVF Pre-Conference Event!
 Dabney S. Lancaster Community College President Dr. John Rainone and others on Sunday, October 3 for a special Everyday Entrepreneur Venture Fund pre-conference funding and fundraising session to kick-off the 2021 NACCE Annual Conference.
 While we hope to see you in-person at the Radisson Blu Mall of America, just outside of Minneapolis, Minn. from October 3-6, virtual ticket options are also available to all NACCE friends.
 Click here to register for #NACCE2021.

-THE FIRST EEVF 2.0 FUNDING APPLICATION WINDOW OPENS JANUARY 2022
+THE FIRST EEVF 2.0 FUNDING APPLICATION WINDOW OPENS IN 2022

 EEVF 2.0 PLANS TO PARTICIPATE IN NATIONAL ENTREPRENEURSHIP WEEK, FEBRUARY 12-19, 2022